tebe-nigrelli/personal-analysis/README.md

 As mentioned in my [doom-emacs repository](https://github.com/tebe-nigrelli/doomemacs-config), I like to collect data on my habits and analyze it using mathematical methods.

 The following page gives an outline for my process.
-The [full jupyter notebook](Common%20Agenda%20AnalysisFramework.ipynb) is available for reference, while in this page I have highlighted its main features with some personal results.
+The [full jupyter notebook](Common%20Agenda%20AnalysisFramework.ipynb) is available for reference, while here I have highlighted its main features with some personal results.

 # Data Collection